Blog

 1. Introduction: The High-Stakes Decision of Switching LIS Vendors

 LIS software is the digital backbone of every modern laboratory.
-It governs specimen tracking, lab billing, compliance, reporting, automation, and customer service.
+It governs technical and financial operations, specimen tracking, compliance, reporting, automation, and customer service.
 Choosing to replace your LIS system is not just a technology decision - it’s a business transformation decision.
-Yet the fear of business disruption often stalls progress, keeping labs on outdated LIS systems and vendors that limit productivity, profitability, and growth.
+Yet the fear of business disruption often stalls progress, keeping labs on outdated LIS systems and vendors that limit productivity, profitability, and growth, not because they’re the best option, but simply because they’re familiar.
+It’s a kind of vendor Stockholm syndrome: the longer the relationship drags on, the harder it becomes to leave, even when the costs are obvious

 LigoLab is built with this reality in mind, approaching every implementation as a mission-critical project that must succeed the first time.